joerivstrien/process_maxquant/README.md

 <h3>Authors</h3>
 Ariel Komen and Joeri van Strien
 <h3>Requirements</h3>
-The requirements can be found in a separate requirements file.
+For programmers who want to add something to the script the requirements to run this program in a virtual environment can be found in a separate requirements file.